 Taxonomy underpins your file organization and enables maximum search functionality.
 You can perform high-level or granular searches and find what you need reliably every time.

 The right taxonomy sets you up for success.
-Your secret sauce, taxonomy improves employee training and eliminates information bottlenecks.
+As your secret sauce, taxonomy improves employee training and eliminates information bottlenecks.
 Your staff can find the information they need to do their jobs faster and easier.
-When onboarding new employees, quickly get them up to speed with an intuitive system matching your business processes.
+When onboarding new employees, quickly get them up to speed with an intuitive system that aligns with your business processes.

 Want to know how many invoices are due this week?
 Or how many employee certifications expire next month?
 You’ll be reporting on a high level, finding patterns and opportunities to improve your business.